-You can read more about each feature in our Teachable review.
+You can read more about each feature of the popular online course platform in our Teachable review.

 You can imagine Teachable to be your own website through which you sell your products while Udemy is like Amazon.com where you list and sell your product, and share the revenue with that platform.

 Each of these offers its own advantages and disadvantage for those selling online courses, which we’ll dive into below.

 Let’s now look at the key differences between the two platforms.